• Skip to primary navigation

 Sprinkle the breadcrumb mixture on top of the pork chops.

-• Bake the pork chops in the preheated oven uncovered for 15-20 minutes*, until it reaches an internal temperature of 145, the USDA’s recommended cooking temperature for fresh pork. *Thinner cuts and boneless pork chops may take less time.
+• Bake the pork chops uncovered for 15-20 minutes, until it reaches an internal temperature of 145.
+Thinner cuts and boneless pork chops may take less time.

 Remove from the oven and let them rest for 5 minutes.